 Where is the payout from?

-Note from our agent’s: From a personal experience I had to show that my previous car seat had it’s straps cut.
+Note from our agent’s: From personal experience, I had to show that my previous car seat had its straps cut.
 Providing pictures along with the receipt from the new purchase was required for the reimbursement to be disbursed.
-For safety reasons I didn’t find this to be to crazy to ask for.
+For safety reasons, I didn’t find this to be too crazy to ask for.

 Claim to Claim Basis